Raivis80/Milestone-Project-3/README.md

 - <https://twitter.com/davidmillerhere>
 - <https://github.com/davidtmiller>
 ### **Acknowledgements**
-- Thanks to My Mentor for continuous support and inspire me to push myself beyond where I think I can go.
+- Thanks to My Mentor Owonikoko Oluwaseun, for continuous support and inspire me to push myself beyond where I think I can go.
 - Tutor support at Code Institute for their support.

 # [&#8686;](#Introduction)